coderolls/coderolls-blog/_posts/java-string/2020-01-05-convert-string-to-int.md

 ## A Note about `NumberFormatException`

-When you are trying to convert a string to integer but your string contains a value other than the decimal digits, then bothe the methods (`Integre.parseInt()` method and `Integer.valueOf()` method) will throw the `NumberFormatException`.
+When you are trying to convert a string to int but your string contains a value other than the decimal digits, then both the methods (`Integre.parseInt()` method and `Integer.valueOf()` method) will throw the `NumberFormatException`.

 Below we will one program to see how `Integre.parseInt()` method throw the `NumberFormatException`.